nicholasdewaal/SocialChoiceTesting/README.md

   Work left to do includes creating tests, finishing simulations, and documentation.

+  This code runs with Python 3 only.
+It is not compatible with Python 2.*
   The license for using this software is GPL v3 as written in the included file License.txt.